WLAN-Pi/wlanpi-profiler/README.md

 ## MAC OUI database update

 MAC OUI lookup is included in the reports to show the manufacturer of the client based on the 6-byte MAC OUI.
-This feature is provided by a Python module called "manuf-ng".
+This feature is provided by a Python module called "manuf".
 It uses a local MAC OUI database file to lookup the OUI.

 If you find that some clients are not being profiled with a manufacturer, the OUI file may need to be updated.
 This can be done from the CLI of the WLAN Pi: